Before starting the thesis

 You can also find field-specific databases, as well as information source and database guides, on the library’s website.

-Written reporting of the work should be started as early as possible as the work progresses.
+Writing the thesis report should begin as early as possible as the thesis progresses.
 Thesis reporting is a writing process, not a one-time event.
 Start writing at the beginning of the thesis project and work on your text throughout the process.
 Follow Lapland UAS’s reporting guidelines.
 In some cases, the entire thesis report can also be prepared in accordance with the commissioner’s instructions.
 Agree on this in advance with the supervisors.
-The work is returned for comments to the supervisor and any commissioner’s representatives in accordance with the agreed schedule.
+The thesis is submitted to the supervisor and any commissioner’s representatives for comments in accordance with the agreed schedule.

 Reporting and references

 Regardless of the topic and method of implementation, you must report your thesis in writing.
 Use Lapland UAS’s template for reporting the thesis.
-Good text progresses consistently and is precise and understandable.
-In reporting, particular attention should be paid to carefully justifying your claim.
+Good academic writing is coherent, precise and clear.
+In reporting, particular attention should be paid to carefully justifying your arguments.
 The thesis text is your own text, in which you also refer to the ideas of others by marking the sources in accordance with the instructions.
 Direct copying of text is plagiarism and is therefore not allowed.
-All theses are checked with plagiarism detection software, which identifies plagiarism by searching the reports for similarities with texts submitted to the system.
+All theses are checked with plagiarism detection software, which identifies plagiarism by comparing the text with other documents in the system.

-The reference guidelines of Lapland UAS instruct you to mark source references correctly from the beginning.
+The APA 7 reference guidelines used at Lapland UAS instruct you to mark source references correctly from the beginning.
 See also how you can make use of artificial intelligence e.g. in the language review of the English abstract.

 Reporting methods